46 Classic Cocktails You Need to Know

 This A to Z list of mixed alcoholic drinks will teach you everything you need to know about the world's most well-known cocktails.

 The exact origins of this sweet drink are mostly a mystery.
 Many believe it became popular in the 1970s when Italian spirits started making their way to the U.S. Traditionally made with amaretto liqueur and fresh lemon juice, some also add an egg white to this classic cocktail.
+Check out these easy mixed drinks you need to know.

 Made with Prosecco, peach puree and a little raspberry juice, this bubbly cocktail was invented in the mid-1930s by Giuseppe Cipriani in Venice.
 Considered to be the mimosa’s Italian cousin, it is said that Cipriani named this drink after the famed Venetian artist Giovanni Bellini.